jaspector

 Monday through Friday, 8:30 a.m. to 4:30 p.m.

-Typical inspection sequence: Typical sequence (residential): Footing/foundation inspection; framing inspection; insulation inspection; rough electrical, plumbing, and mechanical inspections; final inspections for each trade; final building inspection and certificate of occupancy
+Typical sequence: Typical sequence (residential): Footing/foundation inspection; framing inspection; insulation inspection; rough electrical, plumbing, and mechanical inspections; final inspections for each trade; final building inspection and certificate of occupancy

-Do I need a building permit in Newport, RI?
+01 Do I need a building permit in Newport, RI?

 Per Rhode Island General Law section 23-27.3-113.1, a permit is required to construct, enlarge, alter, repair (beyond ordinary repairs), remove, or demolish any building or structure, or to change occupancy.
 Electrical, plumbing, and mechanical work requires specialty permits.

-How much does a building permit cost in Newport, RI?
+02 How much does a building permit cost in Newport, RI?

+Building permit fees in Newport, RI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Fees are calculated on total cost of work (labor and materials combined).
 Rhode Island uses a statewide tiered formula (510-RICR-00-00-21) with decreasing multipliers as project value increases; rates range roughly $8-$23 per $1,000 of valuation depending on the tier and municipality..
 Plan check fee: Included in permit fee structure; separate state ADA compliance fee is added to all permits.

-How do I apply for a building permit in Newport, RI?
+03 How do I apply for a building permit in Newport, RI?

-1. Determine whether a permit is required and whether the property is in a historic district or flood zone.
+To apply for a building permit in Newport, RI, follow these steps: 1.
+Determine whether a permit is required and whether the property is in a historic district or flood zone.
 2. If in a historic district, obtain a Certificate of Appropriateness from the Historic District Commission before submitting a building permit application.
 3. Create an account at https://newportri.viewpointcloud.com/ 4.
 Complete the online application and upload all required documents (plans, site plan, elevations, etc.).
 5. Pay applicable fees online.
 6. Application is reviewed for zoning compliance and code compliance; incomplete applications are returned.
 7. Permit is issued (or additional information requested).
 8. Post permit on job site and begin work.
 9. Call for required inspections at each phase of construction.
 10. Final inspection and certificate of occupancy/completion issued upon project completion.

-How long does it take to get a building permit in Newport, RI?
+04 How long does it take to get a building permit in Newport, RI?

-What work is exempt from building permits in Newport, RI?
+05 What work is exempt from building permits in Newport, RI?

-How do I schedule a building inspection in Newport, RI?
+06 How do I schedule a building inspection in Newport, RI?

-Other cities in Newport County
+Other jurisdictions in Newport County.

-View all Newport County jurisdictions →
+All Newport County jurisdictions →